 Please note that this action is in a preliminary stage and the court has not yet set the class definition.
 Currently, the proposed class is composed of those persons who, between April 18, 2005 and the present were involuntarily subjected to either:

 - “Prolonged Solitary Confinement” (being in Solitary confinement for at least fifteen consecutive days); or

 - Solitary confinement when the person suffers from a mental illness (“Solitary Confinement of Mental Health Disordered Inmates”)

-Cody Cragg is the proposed representative plaintiff.
-He was incarcerated at Prince George Regional Correction Centre, in Prince George, British Columbia from April 2014 to May 2018 has been subjected to both Prolonged Solitary Confinement and Solitary Confinement of Mental Health Disordered Inmates during his incarceration.
+Naveah North is the proposed representative plaintiff.
+She was incarcerated at Prince George Regional Correction Centre, in Prince George, British Columbia from April 2014 to May 2018 and has been subjected to both Prolonged Solitary Confinement and Solitary Confinement of Mental Health Disordered Inmates during her incarceration.